Sapia Salvani

 Sapia Salvani (Siena, c.
 1210 – Colle di Val d'Elsa, c.
 1278) was a Sienese noblewoman.
-In Dante Alighieri's Divine Comedy, she is placed among the envious souls of Purgatory for having rejoiced when her fellow Sienese townspeople, led by her nephew Provenzano Salvani, lost to the Florentine Guelphs at the Battle of Colle Val d'Elsa.
+In Dante Alighieri's Divine Comedy, she is placed among the envious souls of Purgatory for having rejoiced when her fellow Sienese townspeople, led by her paternal nephew Provenzano Salvani, lost to the Florentine Guelphs at the Battle of Colle Val d'Elsa.

 Biography

 Sapia was born into the powerful Ghibelline Salvani family around 1210.
-Around 1230, she married Ghinibaldo Saracini (also known as Viviano Saracini), lord of Castiglioncello, to whom she mothered five children.
-In 1265, Sapia and her husband funded the creation of the hospital Santa Maria dei Pellegrini, located near Castiglioncello, on the Via Francigena, an ancient pilgrimage route to Rome.
+Around 1230, she married Ghinibaldo Saracini (also known as Viviano Saracini), lord of Castiglione Alto, to whom she mothered five children.
+In 1265, Sapia and her husband funded the creation of the hospital Santa Maria dei Pellegrini, located near Castiglione,now called Castiglione Ghinibaldi, near Monteriggioni, on the Via Francigena, an ancient pilgrimage route to Rome.
 She was widowed by 1268.

-On 17 June 1269 Sapia witnessed the Battle of Colle Val d'Elsa from the family castle of Castiglioncello.
+On 17 June 1269 Sapia witnessed the Battle of Colle Val d'Elsa from the family castle of Castiglione.
 It is said she prayed for the downfall of the Sienese and was elated when it came true.
 Sienese forces fought against Florentine forces, ending in the defeat of the Sienese and the death of her nephew, Provenzano Salvani, who was decapitated and his head paraded around the city on a stake.

 After the battle, Sapia donated much of her wealth to the hospital she founded with her husband.
 Though her exact date of death is unknown, she was last mentioned in 1274 when she made a donation to that hospital.
 She must have died before 1289, as that is the date of death of Pietro Pettinaio, who, according to Dante's Divine Comedy, prayed for her soul's advancement through Purgatory.